This post contains affiliate links. Click here to read my affiliate policy.

 If you’re a beginner pizza chef with a need for a large oven, then the Ooni Koda 16 will serve you well.
 Just take care to rotate your pizza every now and then to avoid hot spots in your pizza.

 3. Ooni Koda 12 Pizza Oven – Best Portable Pizza Oven

-- 60 Second pizza – Reaching temperatures of up to a massive 950°F - twice that of a normal domestic oven! - The Koda 12 outdoor pizza oven will be ready to go in 15 minutes and can cook authentic stone baked pizza in just 60 seconds - Giving you more time to sit back and relax in your garden while enjoying great pizzas!
+- 60 Second pizza – Reaching temperatures of up to a massive 950°F in 15 minutes - twice that of a normal domestic oven! - Ooni Koda 12 gas pizza oven can cook authentic stone baked pizza in just 60 seconds - Giving you more time to sit back and relax in your garden while enjoying great pizzas!

 - Easy to use – Ready to go straight out of the box!
 Simply unfold the legs, insert the pizza stone baking board, connect up to a gas tank and you’re ready to go.
 Featuring instant gas ignition, you will be cooking your favourite pizzas in no time – Or maybe you want to roast some meat, fish or veg?
 Because if you combine the Koda 12 with one of the Ooni cast iron cooking accessories, it becomes more than a pizza maker!

 - World renowned – Ooni pizza ovens are making great pizzas in backyard and outdoor kitchens in over 50 countries around the world – Our portable and easily stored countertop ovens are a great addition to any outdoor kitchen – Come and join the pizza party!

 - Efficient – The powder coated carbon steel shell offers incredible heat retention, which combined with the efficiency and simplicity of using gas, result in an extraordinary cooking experience, all at the turn of a dial.

 As the name implies, Ooni Koda 12 is basically the slightly smaller version of the Ooni Koda 16.